-Discover the Best Area to Stay for Tourists and First Time Visitors
+Guide on Best Area to Stay for Tourists and First Time Visitors

 - Travel companions.
 Do you travel alone or with someone else?
 Traveling with a family requires careful consideration of everyone’s preferences.
-Finding a balance between everyone’s preferences is essential if you travel with a family.
+Finding a balance between everyone’s tastes is essential if you travel with a family.
 Solo traveling is much easier since you can decide which area to stay in.

 - Budget.
-Do you feel comfortable staying in a good budget hotel /hostel in Hutong or prefer luxury hotels in central Beijing?
+Do you feel comfortable staying in a good-budget hotel /hostel in Hutong or prefer luxury hotels in central Beijing?

 7 Best Neighborhoods to Stay in Beijing

-Whether you want to stay somewhere central and near the local life, stay somewhere on a budget, look for an all-night party or to immerse yourself in the city’s dynamic history, there’s a neighborhood that will cater to you.
+Whether you want to stay somewhere central and near the local life, stay somewhere on a budget, look for an all-night party or immerse yourself in the city’s dynamic history, there’s a neighborhood that will cater to you.

 Quick Summary–7 Best Areas to Stay in Beijing

-For those in a rush here’s a quick summary.
-For detailed descriptions keep reading:
+For those in a rush, here’s a quick summary.
+For detailed descriptions, keep reading:

 Visiting Beijing for the first time?
 Stay in Wangfujing.
 Wangfujing is the neighborhood at the heart of Beijing.
 Home to the city’s most famous attractions, Wangfujing is the right place to stay for you if this is your first time in Beijing.

 Qianmen was also a famous red-light district during the Qing Dynasty.
-It offers the best budget accommodations in Beijing with traditional snack stalls, stores of global brands, Peking duck restaurants, old hutongs with hidden bookstores and courthouses.
+It offers the best budget accommodations in Beijing with traditional snack stalls, stores of global brands, Peking duck restaurants, old hutongs with hidden bookstores, and courthouses.
 From backpacker hostels to boutique hotels, there’s something for travelers of all styles and budgets in this bustling Beijing neighborhood.

-Xidan is the best neighborhood to stay in if you want to be in the center of all the excellent shopping.
+Xidan is the best neighborhood to stay in if you want to be in the center of excellent shopping.
 As the traditional commercial hub in Beijing, Xidan features an extensive street that houses shopping malls, boutiques and clothing stores, etc.

 When it comes to accommodation and restaurants, Xidan has numerous modest hotels and hostels to suit anyone’s budget.
 Furthermore, it is only two kilometers away from Tiananmen Square, making it the perfect choice for a holiday stay.